Hydrogen Oxygen Therapy: What It Is, How It Works, and What the Research Shows

 Key Takeaways

-• Home devices cost $2,000 to $6,000; clinical sessions run $50 to $150 per session
+• Home devices cost $2,000 to $6,000; clinic sessions run $50 to $150.

 The therapy goes by several names:

-• Brown’s gas (after Yull Brown, who popularized electrolytic gas generation)
+• Brown’s gas, after Yull Brown, who popularized electrolytic gas generation

-• HHO gas (referring to the 2:1 hydrogen-to-oxygen ratio)
+• HHO gas, referring to the 2:1 hydrogen-to-oxygen ratio

 • Oxyhydrogen therapy